 Although the majority of commuting trips in the town are by private automobile, Amherst is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Amherst area by reducing both traffic and air pollution.

 If knowledge is power, Amherst is a pretty powerful place.
 69.39% of the adults in Amherst have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Amherst in 2010 was $19,418, which is low income relative to Massachusetts, and lower middle income relative to the rest of the US.
 This equates to an annual income of $77,672 for a family of four.
 However, Amherst contains both very wealthy and poor people as well.
 Amherst also has one of the higher rates of people living in poverty in the nation, with 33.76% of its population below the federal poverty line.

 Amherst is a very ethnically-diverse town.
 The people who call Amherst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amherst residents report their race to be White, followed by Asian.
-Important ancestries of people in Amherst include Irish, English, Italian, German, Polish and French.
+Important ancestries of people in Amherst include English, Italian, German, and Polish.